 Ilchi Lee

 “Observe your own body.
 It breathes.
 You breathe when you are asleep, when you are no longer conscious of your own ideas of self-identity.
 Who, then, is breathing?
 The collection of information that you mistakenly think it’s you is not the main protagonist in this drama called the breath.
 In fact, you are not breathing; breath is naturally happening to you.
 You can purposely end your own life, but you cannot purposely keep your own life going.
-The expression, “My life” is actually an oxymoron, a result of ignorance and mistaken assumption.
+The expression, my life, is actually an oxymoron, a result of ignorance and mistaken assumption.
 You don’t possess life; life expresses itself through you.
 Your body is a flower that life let bloom, a phenomenon created by life.” — Ilchi Lee

 If Being Enlightened is Lonely, it’s Worth it

-To summarize, enchantment is a conditioned emotional response.
-To be enlightened is to live in a state of expanding awareness, resulting in increased perception and positive transformation of consciousness.
+To summarize, enchantment is a conditioned emotional response, but the path of enlightenment is a process of growth.
+This state of growth results in increased perception and positive transformation of consciousness.

 References

-(1) Brainwashing: https://en.wikipedia.org/wiki/Brainwashing
+(1) Brainwashing: Wikipedia